bytebase/bytebase.com-old/content/docs/change-database/state-based-migration/overview.md

 As the state-based migration is in beta stage, there are still few things to watch out:

 - Typical migration-based schema change is disallowed, where you would have each file containing DDL statements for imperative migrations.
-- Only support MySQL tables and indexes currently.
+- Only support MySQL tables and indexes.